2 October 2017

 When referring to ISO 9001 you'll often see the terms continual improvement and continuous improvement.
 Continual improvement describes individual "cycles" within the QMS, some of which may show temporary lulls or setbacks, or shed light on areas that require attention and refinement.
 Continuous improvement refers to the bigger picture and the overall constant, positive trend.
 But as the American Society for Quality reminds us, the two terms can be used interchangeably with little difference in meaning.

-Continual improvement is incorporated in ISO 9001.
-The PDCA Cycle is completely integrated and builds the foundation of continual improvement.
-All companies need to do is completely follow their ISO 9001 QMS, and continual improvement will be a natural consequence.
+As stated, continual improvement is incorporated in ISO 9001:2015.
+All companies needs to do is completely follow their ISO 9001 QMS, and continual improvement will be a natural consequence.

 Goals and metrics